Rae-ARK/ARKlight/README.md

 `CHANGELOG.md`.
 Short version: v0.001 through v0.043 are done; v0.048
 (CSS `@media` + `<head>`/`<header>` extension) is in progress (Stage A of 2), with v0.044 (JS backend capability expansion) queued behind it;
+v0.060 (Desktop backend), v0.080 (Android backend), and v0.100
-v0.010 (components) and v0.100 (alternate backends) are further out.
+(user-defined components) are planned further out.